 The jet engine bunkers, however, are still out there and hidden away in the woods of the Quehanna Wild Area.

-An old roadway leads off from a small parking lot at the intersection of Quehanna Highway and Wykoff Run Road.
+For the first one, an old roadway leads off from a small parking lot at the intersection of Quehanna Highway and Wykoff Run Road.
 After hiking along this overgrown old roadway for about half a mile, it disappears into an overgrown field.

 Remnants of the site’s industrial past can be found scattered through this field, and it’s interesting walking around to see what can be found.

 At the center of the field is a small hill.
-This is the site of the buried jet bunker.
+This is the site of the buried bunker.

 To be honest, there isn’t a whole lot to see here.
 There are a few small windows (or possibly vent holes) that can be peered into, but not much can be seen inside the bunkers themselves.
-Currently, the bunker is considered a bat habitat, which is a great way to reuse an underground bunker.
+Currently, it is considered a bat habitat, which is a great way to reuse an underground bunker.

 So, if you’re looking for something interesting to do in the Quehanna Wild Area, don’t miss the abandoned jet engine bunkers.